leighklotz/blatano/README.md

 either, and no need to make a big table or store an image on Flash.

 ## PixelRobots Processing code
-I found Dave Bollonger's original Processing code as well, on the WayBack Machine link from Jake.dk.
+I finally found Dave Bollinger's original Processing code on the WayBack Machine link from Jake.dk.
 It's copied into the docs/PixelRobots/ directory.
 If you remove one framerate config setting, it runs in Processing today.

+I converted it to generate just one robot instead of drawing a tiled panorama of multiple sizes, and you can see that code in docs/PixelRobotsTest/ directory.
+From here, it was a straight shot porting the Java code to Arduino C++!

 # Physical Embodiment
 I wanted some type of Brazil-like TV display with a magnifying lens in front.
 During the project, some small 3D printed TV holders for ESP32 with display turned up, but since I still can't do 3D printing, I